scalar-labs/scalar-kubernetes/docs/CreateAKSClusterForScalarDB.md

 {% capture notice--info %}
 **Note**

-If you change the default listening port for ScalarDB Server in the configuration file (`database.properties`), you must allow connections by using the port that you configured.
+- If you change the default listening port for ScalarDB Server in the configuration file (`database.properties`), you must allow connections by using the port that you configured.
-{% endcapture %}

-<div class="notice--info">{{ notice--info | markdownify }}</div>

-{% capture notice--info %}
-**Note**

-You also must allow the connections that AKS uses itself.
+- You also must allow the connections that AKS uses itself.
 For more details about AKS traffic requirements, refer to [Control egress traffic using Azure Firewall in Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/limit-egress-traffic).
 {% endcapture %}

 <div class="notice--info">{{ notice--info | markdownify }}</div>